cookorcooked/Karni_phase2/picoctf/Reverse Engineering.md

 ## Concepts learnt:

-- Learnt to use Ghidra to decompile code
-- Learnt what is EAX register
+- Learnt about working of loops in Java

 ## Notes: